 While children must meet strict criteria in order to be eligible for a clinical trial, your child may be eligible to take part in a study.
 Before considering this option, you should be sure to:

 - consult with your child’s treating physician and treatment team

 - gather as much information as possible about the specific course of action outlined in the trial

 - do your own research about the latest breakthroughs relating to your child’s condition

-To search current and upcoming clinical trials at Children’s, please visit:
+To search current and upcoming clinical trials at Boston Children’s, please visit: